-The vRouter forwarding plane works like a "line card" of a traditional router. it looks up its local FIB and determines the next hop of a packet.
-It also encapsulates packets properly before sending them to the overlay network and decapsulates packets to be received from the overlay network.
+The vRouter forwarding plane works like a "line card" of a traditional router.
+It looks up its local FIB and determines the next hop of a packet.
+It also encapsulates packets properly before sending them to the underlay network and decapsulates packets when it is received from the underlay network.

 We’ll cover more details of TF vrouter in the later chapters.